What is B2B Marketing?

 But why is a strategy important?
 Let us use this metaphor:

-Another scenario: although you might consider using a boat, there might be no river suitable to sail.
+Alternatively, although you want to use your boat, no river might be suitable to sail.
 In this example, your strategy fails to contribute to the desired outcome.
-Your boat might be perfect, but the aim remains not fulfillable.
+Your boat might be perfect, but the aim remains unfulfillable as your tactic fails.

 Step 1: Brand Positioning